microsoft/CSS-Exchange/docs/Security/Extended-Protection.md

 ## Known issues and workarounds

-1. Customers using a _Retention Policy_ containing _Retention Tags_ which perform _Move to Archive_ actions should not configure Extended Protection, as enabling Extended Protection will cause automated archiving to stop working.
-We are actively working to resolve this issue.
+1. Customers using a _Retention Policy_ containing _Retention Tags_ which perform _Move to Archive_ can now configure Extended Protection with this update.
+We are actively working on a permanent solution to resolve this issue.
+Once we ship the solution you will be required to run this script again and rollback the changes.

-2. In Exchange Server 2013, one of the MAPI over HTTP probes (OutlookMapiHttpCtpProbe, used to check if the MAPI/HTTP endpoint is working on the Mailbox server) can show false _FAILED_ status after enabling Extended Protection.
+2. In Exchange Server 2013, 2016 and 2019 the following probes will show _FAILED_ status after running the script which switches on Extended Protection with required SSL flags on various vDirs as per recommended guidelines:
+   1. OutlookMapiHttpCtpProbe
+   2. OutlookRpcCtpProbe
+   3. OutlookRpcDeepTestProbe
+   4. OutlookRpcSelfTestProbe
+   5. ComplianceOutlookLogonToArchiveMapiHttpCtpProbe
+   6. ComplianceOutlookLogonToArchiveRpcCtpProbe

+You will also notice that some Health Mailbox logins fail with event ID: 4625 and failure reason "_An Error occurred during Logon_" and status _0xC000035B_ which is related to the failed probes. [**Get-ServerHealth**](https://docs.microsoft.com/en-us/exchange/high-availability/managed-availability/health-sets?view=exchserver-2019#use-the-exchange-management-shell-to-view-a-list-of-monitors-and-their-current-health) command will also show RPC and Mapi monitors as Unhealthy.

+**Impact of these failures**: Due to this probe failure, the Mapi and Rpc App pools will get restarted once.
+There should be no other impact.

+You can also turn off any of the above probes temporarily (till the fix is provided) by going through steps mentioned in [Configure managed availability overrides \| Microsoft Docs](https://docs.microsoft.com/en-us/exchange/high-availability/managed-availability/configure-overrides?view=exchserver-2019).

+Microsoft is working on a fix and will provide more information soon.

+1. Issue with accessing Admin Audit logs

+    \<To be updated\>
     For example: running Test-OutlookConnectivity -ProbeIdentity OutlookMapiHttp.Protocol\OutlookMapiHttpCtpProbe may show the probe as failed, although Outlook functionality is working properly.

 ## Troubleshooting issues after enabling Extended Protection